-Implementation of the Minder Ordinance
+Implementation of the Ordinance Against Excessive Compensation at Listed Companies

 The Swiss Federal Council (the executive branch of the Swiss federal government) has adopted rules against excessive remuneration in listed companies by implementing the Ordinance Against Excessive Compensation at Listed Companies (D. Verordnung gegen übermässige Vergütungen bei börsenkotierten Aktiengesellschaften) (the "VegüV").
-The VegüV applies to corporations organised under Swiss law whose shares are listed on a stock exchange in or outside Switzerland.
-DDM intends to implement the VegüV in 2017.
+The VegüV applies to corporations organized under Swiss law whose shares are listed on a stock exchange in or outside Switzerland.
+DDM implemented the VegüV in 2017.
+Please refer to the compensation report on pages 39 to 43.